10-zin/cpp-micrograd/README.md

 I am also a novice cpp programmer, so my implementations can be very sub-optimal.
 To make this repository actually useful, it will definitely need contributions from anyone who can make any part better.
 So we will have open contributions for anyone interested.
-So feel free to add a PR/issue, we would really appreciate a collaboration!
+So feel free to add a PR/issue, it is free-form for now.

 ### Credits
 1. [@karpathy](https://github.com/karpathy) for the perfect [NeuralNets](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) course